 There are no prior learning or formal qualification requirements for ESB ESOL Skills for Life qualifications.
 Learners can be entered for the Speaking and Listening, Reading or Writing Awards appropriate for their ability and needs.
-Candidates must have the skills, knowledge and understanding to meet securely the learning outcomes at Entry 1 by the assessment date.
+Candidates must have the skills, knowledge and understanding to meet securely the learning outcomes at Entry 1 and the potential to meet the specified learning outcomes for Entry 2 by the assessment date.
 Learners who have achieved the three Awards at the same level are awarded a Skills for Life Certificate at that level.